zbbkeepgoing/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-layout.md

 ---
+slug: /en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-layout
-toc_priority: 41
+sidebar_position: 41
-toc_title: Storing Dictionaries in Memory
+sidebar_label: Storing Dictionaries in Memory
 ---
+import CloudDetails from '@site/docs/en/sql-reference/dictionaries/external-dictionaries/_snippet_dictionary_in_cloud.md';

-# Storing Dictionaries in Memory {#dicts-external-dicts-dict-layout}
+# Storing Dictionaries in Memory

 There are a variety of ways to store dictionaries in memory.